Skip to main content

 EVENTS: Refunds are NOT issued for academic enrichment or social events, including but not limited to prepaid meals, theater tickets, and prepaid tours.

-EXTRAORDINARY CIRCUMSTANCES: Issuance of refunds for extraordinary circumstances are at the discretion of the OLLI Director.
+Extraordinary Circumstances: Issuance of refunds for extraordinary circumstances are at the discretion of the OLLI Director.

-NEW MEMBERS ONLY: If you participate in OLLI at Northwestern University for the first time and find that this program is not a good match for you, you may be eligible for a full or partial refund under the following circumstances:
+New Members Only: If you participate in OLLI at Northwestern University for the first time and find that this program is not a good match for you, you may be eligible for a full or partial refund under the following circumstances:

-• Members who sign up for a study group and fail to attend at least half the scheduled sessions may be refused registration/membership in the future.
+Members who sign up for a study group and fail to attend at least half the scheduled sessions may be refused registration/membership in the future.

 Standards of Conduct